UMAprotocol/UMIPs/UMIPs/Guide-to-writing-a-price-identifier-UMIP.md

 <br>

 1. **What prices should be queried for and from which markets?**
->>> a.
-This should match the markets and pairs listed in the `Markets and Data Sources` section.
+ - This should match the markets and pairs listed in the `Markets and Data Sources` section.
 It is recommended to have prices from 3 or more markets.

 2. **Pricing interval**
->>> a.
-Should timestamps for pricing queries be rounded?
+-  Should timestamps for pricing queries be rounded?
 <br>

->>>b.
-Price feeds do not always have granularity in seconds, so this specifies how to round the timestamp.
+    - Price feeds do not always have granularity in seconds, so this specifies how to round the timestamp.
 For example, if you had a pricing interval of 1 minute (which is common), it means it would round 10:50:45 to 10:50:00.
 <br>

 3. **Input processing**
->>> a.
-Denote if and why UMA tokenholders should change the calculation method for the price identifier.
+- Denote if and why UMA tokenholders should change the calculation method for the price identifier.
 <br>

->>>b.
-For example, for ETH/USD price requests, inputs are results received from exchanges and if an exchange is no longer valid, then human intervention is required.
+    - For example, for ETH/USD price requests, inputs are results received from exchanges and if an exchange is no longer valid, then human intervention is required.

->>>c.
-The input processing can typically be denoted as "Human intervention in extreme circumstances where the result differs from broad market consensus".
+- The input processing can typically be denoted as "Human intervention in extreme circumstances where the result differs from broad market consensus".
 <br>

 4. **Result processing**
->>> a.
-What type of processing should voters perform to determine the final price of an asset (e.g., take the median or mode of all votes submitted)? **Note** - a result processing of "median" is more resilient to market manipulation versus a result processing of "average".
+- What type of processing should voters perform to determine the final price of an asset (e.g., take the median or mode of all votes submitted)?
+    - **Note** - a result processing of "median" is more resilient to market manipulation versus a result processing of "average".

 <br>